President: Jeremy McHugh

 In 2006, Brian’s son, Jeremy McHugh, was hired by Corn Growers State Bank to be the Information Technology Officer after graduating from Midland College.
 In 2001, Lynn’s son, Nathan McHugh, was hired after graduating from Creighton Law School.
 Nathan has joined his father in the law firm and continues to practice law in the same building.

 In 2020, Jeremy gained ownership of Corn Growers State Bank and is now the current President with his cousin, Nathan, as Vice President.

 The bank is still located in the same building where it originally started.
 A major renovation of the building was performed in 1979 that increased the size of the building three times.
 However, the old original vault is still in use to this day.
 Since 1979 the interior of the bank has been remodeled twice to keep the bank looking modern and clean.
 In 2011, the bank was expanded again to accommodate additional staff and new services provided to our customers.

-Corn Growers State Bank has increased in assets many times over since 1950 and takes pride in the fact that it is a vital part of the Murdock community and wishes to thank all of its past, present and future customers for the business they have done with the bank.
+Corn Growers State Bank has increased in assets many times over since 1950 and we take pride in personally serving our customers.
+We are grateful to be a vital part of the Murdock community and want to thank all of our past, present and future customers for their business within the bank.
 Your support is greatly appreciated.